 The Board shall assess the independence of the Independent Directors prior to their appointment and annually thereafter or when any new interest or relationship develops in light of interests disclosed to the Board.

-New Directorship and Time Commitment
+d) Time Commitment

-The Directors may be invited to become directors of other companies and the Directors are therefore at liberty to accept other Board appointments so long as such appointments are not in conflict with the business of the Group and do not adversely affect the Directors’ performance as a member of the Board.
+The Directors may be invited to become directors of other companies and the Directors are therefore at liberty to accept other Board appointments, so long as such appointments are not in conflict with the business of the Group and do not adversely affect the Directors’ performance as a member of the Board.

-Directors’ Assessment/Board Evaluation
+e) Directors’ Assessment/Board Evaluation

-The review shall take the form of a questionnaire comprising a self-evaluation of the Board as a whole and the individual directors, and the responses will be collected and collated by the Company Secretary, on behalf of the Nomination Committee.
 The conclusion of the Nomination Committee’s assessment will be minuted and its minutes are included in the Board papers for Board’s notification.

-The Board meets quarterly however additional meetings are convened as and when required, when warranted by situations that require deliberation on urgent proposals or matters that need the immediate approval or decision of the Board.
+The Board meets quarterly, however additional meetings are convened as and when required, when warranted by situations that require deliberation on urgent proposals or matters that need the immediate approval or decision of the Board.
 Where appropriate, decisions are also taken by way of Directors’ Circular Resolutions.

 The quorum for holding a Board meeting shall be two (2) unless otherwise determined by the Directors.

 If at any meeting the Chairman is not present within ten (10) minutes after the time appointed for holding the meeting, the Directors present shall choose one of their members to be Chairman of the meeting.